 Shelby Slayden was born in Miami, Florida in 1998.
 She graduated from Maryland Institute College of Art (MICA) in 2020 with a BFA in General Fine Arts and a concentration in Illustration.
 Slayden’s work explores the themes of tropical nature, childhood, and the sentience of the natural world.
 She is often inspired by her home and upbringing in Miami, as well as bright colors and fluid forms.
 Slayden works in a variety of mediums, from drawing and painting to fashion design and rug tufting.
 Slayden has been designing clothing for eight years, and has shown her work in Baltimore and Miami.
 She has exhibited work at MICA’s Hueman Benefit Fashion Show, and MICA’s 25th Anniversary Authenticity Benefit Fashion Show.
 Her work was featured in Baltimore Style Magazine in 2018.
-Shelby Slayden is currently working on her cumulative degree project, ranging from an installation of painted furniture to large machine tufted rugs.
+Her January 2020 exhibition PARADISE featured work from her cumulative degree project, ranging from an installation of painted furniture to large machine tufted rugs.
 As well, work from her most recent fashion line SUNBURN is featured here in a website version of MICA's annual Multi Media Fashion Event, which was translated to a digital platform due to COVID-19.

 Can paradise and chaos exist at once?
 This question has fueled my practice, which explores how these ideals interplay within the natural world.
 Patterns repeat as tropical beaches are washed away by storms, or as living things struggle to survive.
 Nature’s ability to nurture life, yet also unpredictably cause destruction has consumed my work.
 I portray the natural world as sentient and often vengeful towards those who populate it.
 Anthropomorphized landscapes, teeming with flora and fauna weave their way through all of my work.
 These flourishing worlds are usually devoid of humans, either abandoned or untouched.